Paradies tree

 Logo

-Want to Save Money Next Time You Travel?
-Consider a Pet- or House-sitting Gig
+Travel Hack: Save Money on Travel With a Pet- or House-sitting Gig

 While it might not be everyone’s cup of tea, signing up to do some pet- or house-sitting at your destination is the ultimate travel hack for those who don’t mind a little extra responsibility.
 After all, the promise of a free place to stay in your dream location is hard to beat, right?
 Here’s how pet- and house-sitting while traveling works, why it’s so great, and a few things to note before accepting your first sit.